Solving quasi-free and quadratic Lindblad master equations for open fermionic and bosonic systems: Liouvillians for bosonic systems and their Jordan normal form

 of basis states $|\tilde{\vn}_{k,\ell}\kket$ where, in comparison to $\vn$, the occupation number $n_{k,\ell+1}$ has been decreased by one, and $n_{k,\ell}$ has been increased by one.
 Hence, the matrix \eqref{eq:B-L-upperTriag} is upper-triangular if we order the basis according to increasing $I_\vn=\sum_{k,\ell} \ell\, n_{k,\ell}$.

-The decay of the covariance matrix to the steady-state manifold is governed by the generator $K$ in Eq.~\eqref{eq:EOMvec}.
-As discussed in the fermionic case (Sec.~\ref{sec:F-Quasi-free-Spectrum}), for quasi-free systems, $K$ has the spectrum $\{\xi_k+\xi_{k'}\,|\,k,k'=1,\dots\NJ\}$.
+The decay of the covariance matrix to the steady-state manifold is governed by the generator $K_+$ in Eq.~\eqref{eq:EOMvec}.
+Similarly to the fermionic case (Sec.~\ref{sec:F-Quasi-free-Spectrum}), for quasi-free systems, $K_+$ has the spectrum $\{\xi_k+\xi_{k'}\,|\,k,k'=1,\dots\NJ\}$.
+This coincides with the two-super-boson spectrum of the full Liouvillian with $\sum n_{k,\ell}=2$ in Eq.~\eqref{eq:B-spectrum}.
 For a relaxing system, the spectral gap of the covariance-matrix evolution is hence not $\Delta$ but $2\Delta$, corresponding to two super-boson excitations.